One test, one watch: the Mido Multifort Patrimony

 A little useful reminder

-Obviously, everything is not black or white, a mixture of different factors is often the solution adopted by the vast majority of brands in varying proportions.
+Obviously, not everything is black or white, a mixture of different factors is often the solution adopted by the vast majority of brands in varying proportions.

-Regarding the Mido brand, it had been discreet for many years.
+As for the Mido brand, it had been discreet for many years.

 1. Dials that pack a punch!